 All Christians and followers of other traditional religions are subject to Shari’a law and most of those convicted under its morality-based provisions belong to discriminated minorities.
 Conversion from Islam is a crime punishable by death.
 Life for converts to Christianity from Islam is made so difficult that they often flee Sudan: in a case that attracted international attention in 2014, a death sentence was handed out to a Sudanese woman, Meriam Ibrahim, on charges of apostasy after she refused to abandon her faith.
 Following widespread condemnation, however, she was allowed to flee the country and take refuge in the United States.

 Christians continue to face intimidation from authorities, with church leaders arrested and worshippers harassed.
-A particular area of discrimination concerns the right to build places of worship: during 2017, two churches were destroyed and members of Evangelical congregations were forced from their homes for opposing the expropriation of their properties by the government.
+A particular area of discrimination concerns the right to build places of worship: during 2017, for instance, two churches were destroyed and members of Evangelical congregations were forced from their homes for opposing the expropriation of their properties by the government.
 Statements by senior members of the Transitional Military Council in May 2019 confirming that Sudan’s legislation would continue to be informed by sharia law – a disappointment to Christians and members of other minorities who had hoped that the fall of Bashir would bring greater religious freedoms.

 Sudan is located in the north-east of the continent, bordered by Egypt, the Red Sea, Eritrea, Ethiopia, the Democratic Republic of Congo (DRC), the Central African Republic, Chad, Libya and South Sudan.
 Away from the Nile River, most of Sudan is semi-arid plains.